 Our route on the O Circuit

-You’ll also have to put a lot of thought into your itinerary.
+You’ll also have to put a lot of thought into your itinerary on the Torres del Paine trek.
 I was pleased with what we ended up doing.

 We did the following: Visitor Centre near Las Torres Hotel to Seron – Dickson – Los Perros – Grey – Frances X 2 nights – Chileno and out.

-What is the distance between campgrounds and what do they look like?
+What is the distance between campgrounds on the Torres del Paine trek?

 There are four campsites on the O Circuit – Seron, Dickson, Los Perros and Paso.
 Most people skip Paso (it’s run by CONAF and very primitive) opting to continue all the way to Grey.